BOSS-BigOpenSourceSibling/BigSibling/gnome_challenge/phase3/code_of_conduct.md

 ## Reporting Harassment

 If you are harassed, notice that another person has been harassed, or have other concerns, please speak to your trainer/mentor or one of the organizers immediately.

-The team is well informed on how to handle the incident and how to deal with the situation.
-BOOS organizers will be happy to help participants to contact local security ((TODO isso se aplica pra gente?)) or help ensure compliance with local law, provide escorts, or help those who have experienced harassment feel safe throughout the training.
-We value your presence.